Skip to content

 1934 Auto Union Type 52 ‘Schnellsportwagen’

-Though the plans for this pre-war supercar were drawn up during the 1930s, by none other than Ferdinand Porsche, it’s taken 90 years for the car to be built – created for Audi Tradition by Crosthwaite & Gardiner after years of painstaking research.
+Although the plans for this pre-war supercar were drawn up during the 1930s, by none other than Ferdinand Porsche, it’s taken 90 years for the car to be built – created for Audi Tradition by Crosthwaite & Gardiner after years of painstaking research.
 The ‘super sports car’ is powered by an Auto Union Type C V12, producing more than 500bhp, even though the original plans specified 200bhp.
 It was revealed to wide acclaim at the 2024 Goodwood Festival of Speed, and driven by Hans-Joachim Stuck, son of original Auto Union race driver Hans Stuck.

 1954 Lagonda DP115/2 and DP115/3

 Lagonda built just three DP115 sports racing cars, the first of which was crashed and later scrapped.
-Of the remaining two, the second competed in the 1954 British Grand Prix support race and both cars, it seems, were intended to compete in the 1955 Mille Miglia.
+Of the remaining two, the second competed in the 1954 British Grand Prix support race, and both cars, it seems, were intended to compete in the 1955 Mille Miglia.
 However, their entries were withdrawn and they instead went on to star in the 1956 film Checkpoint.
 They were owned for 50 years by the Leo family, and unseen in public in original specification in Great Britain since 1954 – until this year, when the now-restored pair starred at Concours of Elegance Hampton Court Palace.

 1924 Mercedes Targa Florio